Electrical manipulation of intervalley trions in twisted MoSe$_2$ homobilayers at room temperature

 \section{Conclusion}

 In summary, this work investigates the optoelectronic properties of MoSe$_2$ homobilayers at room temperature through gated-PL spectroscopy.
-The experimental results showed an angle-alignment-dependent charge carrier concentration control, confirmed through small and large stacked-layer rotation samples.
-Combined with DFT calculations, our experimental results suggest that small twist angles favor the conduction band minima alteration at the \textbf{Q}-point, which promotes the photo-excited carriers to lie in \textbf{Q}-point, thus facilitating the formation of inter-valley trions.
+The experimental results showed an angle-alignment-dependent charge carrier concentration control, confirmed through small and large stacked-layer rotation devices.
+Combined with DFT calculations, our experimental results suggest that small twist angles favour the conduction band minima alteration at the \textbf{Q}-point, facilitating the formation of intervalley hybrid trions.
 In contrast, a large-twist-angle mismatch provided a non-doped behaviour resembling the optical response of layered-decoupled monolayers.
-We also demonstrate that, even at room temperature, intralayer excitons may provide a trustworthy signature for the twist-angle vdWHs properties.
+We also demonstrate that, even at room temperature, intralayer excitons may provide a trustworthy signature for the twist-angle van der Waals heterostructures properties.
 Our findings significantly expanded the knowledge of TMD homobilayers by controlling their emission properties, which provides a fruitful groundwork for future potential applications of van der Waals semiconductor devices.